malepsyche/claims-analysis/README.md

 1) To predict whether a driver will make an insurance claim
 2) To predict the claim cost for drivers who makes claim(s)

-Our dataset was taken from Kaggle: https://www.kaggle.com/datasets/lakshmanraj/vehicle-insurance-policy
+The dataset was taken from Kaggle: https://www.kaggle.com/datasets/lakshmanraj/vehicle-insurance-policy

 Original dataset    : raw.csv